TatuMakinen/CompilerProcessor/README.md

-## Compiler, Interpreter & Processo
+## Compiler, Interpreter & Processor
-Whole pipeline from compilation of simple C-code to execution on FPGA was .
-Interpretor is inc
+Whole pipeline from compilation of simple C-code to execution on FPGA implemented.
+Compiler compiles c to assembly code in the file "asm_code" and the same code in hexadecimal in the file "rom.hex".
+The assembly code is used by the interpreter to simulate the execution, and the hexadesimal file by the FPGA to execute the code.

-## Compilateur:
+## Compilator:
 * Variable definitions, assigment
 * arithmetic expressions
 * if/else
 * while

 ![compiler](Compiler.png?raw=true "Title")

 ## Interpreter
+* For testing the assembly code with simple c-structures as registers/memory

 ## Processor
 * AFC